Why Accreditation Matters

 that you and your children require.

-The National Accreditation Commission for the Early Care and Education Programs
+The National Accreditation Commission for Early Care and Education Programs

-(NAC) is a division of the National Association of Child Care Professionals (NACCP).
+is a division of the Association for Early Learning Leaders.

 investing in the people who lead the programs.
 NAC accreditation identifies and

 acknowledges early care and education programs that meet a wide variety of professional

 and ethical standards.
 Accreditation is valid for three years.
 Visit the Association for Early Learning Leaders website for details.